Please link this guide if you use it as a reference for your own content. Unofficial translations must also link to the original.

-Updated for Version 5.7
+Updated for Version “Luna IV”

-Neuvillette is a 5★ Hydro Catalyst character in Genshin Impact who deals damage through his enhanced Charged Attacks with a unique on-field playstyle.
+Neuvillette is a 5★ Hydro Catalyst character in Genshin Impact who deals damage through his enhanced Charged Attacks with a flexible on-field playstyle.
 Learn about Neuvillette’s best builds, Talent priority, best weapons, best artifacts, and best teams in this quick guide.

 Note that the information given may change if new discoveries are made.
 More extensive testing is in progress.